swcarpentry/hpc-novice/_episodes/exercises/40-modules.md

 {: .challenge}

+> ##  Understanding the Path
+>
+> Begin a new terminal session on the machine you are using remotely.
+Run `which python` and see what the default Python installation location is.
+Load a new `python` module of your choice.
+Run `which python` again and see what the path locates as the new installation location.
+{: .challenge}

 > ##  Changing the `$PATH`
 >
 > Begin a new terminal session on the machine you are using remotely.
 Echo the `$PATH` to the screen: